2023 Solar Incentives Guide for Brandermill, VA - Tax Credits & Rebates

 EcoWatch's Brandermill, VA Solar Incentives FAQs

-Your best bet is to talk to a representative from the company that installed your system — or reach out to a local Brandermill solar installer — to clarify which incentives you might qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+You should plan to talk to the company that installed your system – or call a local Brandermill solar installer — to learn about which incentives you might qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 How much can I save annually on my electric bill if I install solar panels on my Brandermill home?